Soil Management

 Good gardening begins with good soil.
-The successful gardener needs a basic understanding of soil since soil conditions strongly influence how plants grow.
+A successful gardener needs a basic understanding of soil, as soil conditions strongly influence how plants grow.
+Healthy soil is a living system filled with beneficial bacteria, fungi, and small organisms.
+These organisms break down rock, plant, and animal matter, releasing nutrients in forms that plants can absorb.

 Soil Texture